James Anderson. In memorandum of Edan John Barnett

 They slipped into their old routine.
 In a few seconds, he pulled out one of his progressions and the band picked it up right away.

-The track ended with a drummer’s crash, and they all cracked beers, his girlfriend included, and he could see her suddenly come to life, being around them, and he suddenly realised what she craved, what made her tick: it was the attention that she so loved, the fact of her being the only woman in the vicinity, and, therefore, doted on by the band.
+The track ended with a drummer’s crash, and they all cracked beers, his girlfriend included, and he could see her suddenly come to life, being around them, and he suddenly realized what she craved, what made her tick: it was the attention that she so loved, the fact of her being the only woman in the vicinity, and, therefore, doted on by the band.
 It was the camaraderie, but more, it was the power.

 He put the beer down and picked up the guitar again, strapped it on, and turned the amp back on, busted out a funky riff, one of his better ones; again, the band slipping straight into gear.

 The song built, and then broke down, breathing its own life, as it always would, and he pulled back, let the base take over, then came back in with yet another variation which delighted them all, then took another break, and looked at her, sitting on another lazy-boy, beaming.
 Just like when they first met.
-And he kept realising, more and more, that it was the stage that she craved, then suddenly saw, that in her mind, it was she that they were playing to, that they were all trying to impress, and wondered, all of a sudden, if he could find a way to replicate it all, when they were back home, but couldn’t come up with anything.
-Then realised, like a lightning bolt, what he needed to do: it was create another band, back where he lived.
+And he kept realizing, more and more, that it was the stage that she craved, then suddenly saw, that in her mind, it was she that they were playing to, that they were all trying to impress, and wondered, all of a sudden, if he could find a way to replicate it all, when they were back home, but couldn’t come up with anything.
+Then realized, like a lightning bolt, what he needed to do: it was create another band, back where he lived.

 But that was impossible �" they had been playing together for years, and where was he going to find another band like this?
-But, looking at her, he realised that his relationship hinged on it, and he marveled, for a second, how life worked, for it was possibly what he himself, also needed.
+But, looking at her, he realized that his relationship hinged on it, and he marveled, for a second, how life worked, for it was possibly what he himself, also needed.

 They played on, and drank and smoked, and days later, they left, with the usual hangover, but excited to see what the recording would sound like.

 And then, he saw her mood descend when it was all over, as though it was, she, that was making the music and not him, and looking at her, he suddenly saw her as strange.
-They got on the plane that night, but she slept through the journey, and had barely anything to say to him.
+They got on the plane that night, but she slept through the journey and had barely anything to say to him.

 Monday morning came and he went back to work with his usual headache, and she went back to her university.
 And they started to fight again, but worse this time.
 Now, she would yell and scream and slam doors, or flat-out ignore him, leaving him perplexed.